okand/zabbix-whois-expiry/README.md

 If `zabbix_sender` works for a host then this script should too.
 The py-zabbix module uses the configuration file for zabbix_agent to figure out where to send the trapper items to and such.
 That means the `ServerActive=`-parameter in *zabbix_agentd.conf* is used to figure out where to send the item.

+The default is `ServerActive=127.0.0.1` so this should work without any config changes needed if you run it directly on your zabbix server.

 `zabbix_sender` manpage: <https://www.zabbix.com/documentation/3.4/manpages/zabbix_sender>

 ## Installation